PixeyeHQ/actors.unity/README.md

 It is used to ease the pain of decoupling data from behaviors without tons of boilerplate code.
 It relies on Unity3d scripting monobehavior concept but without unnecessary overhead.

-# README OUTDATED
-Please, note that current readme is very old.
-I will refresh it soon and show all changes happed with the framework.

 ### Game code overivew :

-Data components are serializable, plain c# classes inherited from IData interface.
-All game variables are held in data components.
+Components are serializable, plain c# classes inherited from IComponent interface.
+All game variables are held in components.
 ```csharp
 using UnityEngine;
 namespace Homebrew